The Moon Is Blue (film): Critical reception

 The Catholic Legion of Decency gave the movie a "C", "Condemned" rating, despite giving the original play a milder "B", "Unobjectionable for adults" rating.
 The Catholic Parent-Teacher League condemned the movie.
 Francis Cardinal Spellman of New York and James Francis Cardinal McIntyre of Los Angeles urged Catholics to avoid the film.

+Cardinal Spellman denounced the film on 24 June 1953 as "an occasion of sin" violating "standards of morality and decency."
+He said, "This picture was avowedly produced in defiance of the system of self-regulation which the motion picture industry itself has maintained for more than two decades.
+The producer refused to make any revision of the film and openly spurns the code of the American motion picture industry.
+I call the attention of Catholics to the pledge of the Legion of Decency, which emphasizes the obligation to avoid attendance at theatres that flaunt indecency by exhibiting such a picture."

-Pacific Film Archive called it "An innocuous sex comedy that talks about bedding down but never turns a sheet" And observed: "the furor surrounding the film leaves the impression that a full-scale orgy had occurred."
+In 1992 the Pacific Film Archive called it "an innocuous sex comedy that talks about bedding down but never turns a sheet" and observed: "the furor surrounding the film leaves the impression that a full-scale orgy had occurred."

 In his review of the DVD release of the film, Tim Purtell of Entertainment Weekly called the film a "trifle" that "seems overly talky and slight".

+On Rotten Tomatoes, the film holds a 46% rating based on nine reviews.

 Awards and nominations

 Preservation

 The Academy Film Archive preserved The Moon Is Blue in 2006.

 In popular culture

 In 1982, the film was the focus of the M*A*S*H episode, "The Moon Is Not Blue".
 Having heard of the film's controversy, Hawkeye Pierce and B.J.
 Hunnicutt attempt to get a copy of the film shipped to the 4077th in Korea.
-But when they finally see the film, Hawkeye and B.J. are greatly let down by its lack of promised sexually explicit content.
-Hawkeye complains that he's never seen a cleaner movie in his life, and when Father Mulcahy points out that one of the characters did say "virgin," Hawkeye responds, "That's because everyone was!"
+But when they finally see the film, Hawkeye and B.J. are greatly disappointed as they expected sexually explicit content rather than a few mildly risqué comments.
+Hawkeye complains that he has never seen a cleaner movie in his life, and when Father Mulcahy points out that one of the characters did say "virgin", Hawkeye responds, "That's because everyone was!"

 Otto Preminger's brother Ingo Preminger was producer of the theatrical version of MASH.
-The Moon Is Blue was released nineteen days before the armistice for the Korean War was signed.
+In reality, The Moon Is Blue was released nineteen days before the armistice for the Korean War was signed.